Cliftonville

 PV Sun 3–5pm

-129. Precipice - Grace Phyllis Silver_Smith, Ishilla Aleksandra, Rory Draper
+129. Precipice - Grace Phyllis Silver-Smith, Ishilla Aleksandra, Rory Draper

 Precipice brings together three artists whose practices hover between becoming and unravelling, between memory and myth, between the body as anchor and the body as question.
 In the off-season hush of Margate when the town itself feels suspended, waiting for its next tide we meet the cliff-edge as both metaphor and material: the moment before the leap, the breath before the shift, the shimmer of desire before it takes form.

 Together, these practices form a constellation of thresholds: bodily, mythic, erotic, social.
 Precipice asks what it means to stand at the edge of identity, history, or desire not in fear, but in fierce anticipation.
 It invites viewers to linger in the in-between, to honour the unstable, to witness transformation in its moment of trembling possibility.
-Words by Grace Phylis Silver _Smith
+Words by Grace Phylis Silver -Smith

 236 NORTHDOWN ROAD NORTHDOWN RD CLIFTONVILLE MARGATE CT92QD